mendix/CameraWidgetForPhoneGap/README.md

 # Camera Widget For PhoneGap

 The camera widget is a widget that enables PhoneGap native camera functionality within your Mendix mobile application.
-This is a widget that will be functional from Mendix 5.10.

 ## Contributing